Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Relative emission of hot gas and XRBs

 \section{Relative emission of hot gas and XRBs}

-In this section, we use the ideal photon list generated with \phox{} to obtain relative count ratios between the gas and XRB component in our galaxy sample.
-Additionally, we build average spectra of normal galaxies by first looking at the whole sample and subsequently dividing the sample according to different galactic properties.
-Average spectra are obtained by first normalizing each galaxy spectrum with its total emission in the 0.5-10 keV band and afterwards taking the average in each energy bin of the stacked spectra.
+In this section we used the ideal photon list generated with \phox{} to obtain relative count ratios between the gas and XRB component in our galaxy sample.
+Additionally, we built average spectra of normal galaxies by first looking at the whole sample and subsequently dividing the sample according to different galactic properties.
+Average spectra are obtained by first normalizing each galaxy spectrum with its total emission in the 0.5-10 keV band and afterward taking the average in each energy bin of the stacked spectra.